 - Hot Fuzz casts Edward Woodward as the equivalent of his antagonists from The Wicker Man

 - In Airplane!, Kareem Abdul-Jabbar, who's cast as pilot Roger Murdock, is pointed out by a boy on the plane as being Kareem Abdul-Jabbar.
 The boy continues to ask Murdock why he doesn't put more effort into his basketball, to which Murdock heavily implies he's Kareem Abdul-Jabbar hiding as a pilot.
+Finally, when Murdock has to be taken off the co-pilot seat after suffering food poisoning, he is revealed to be wearing his basketball shorts and shoes.

 - Also, there's one scene in a mental hospital for soldiers with PTSD.
 One of the soldiers thinks he's Ethel Merman, and he's played by none other than Ethel Merman herself.